 - Inhalation-Breathing glutaraldehyde can irritate the nose, throat, and respiratory tract, causing coughing and wheezing, nausea, headaches, drowsiness, nosebleeds, and dizziness.
-Inhalation of vapors can cause asthma-like symptoms.
+Inhalation of vapors can cause asthmalike symptoms.
 These symptoms are generally temporary and should subside when the employee leaves the area of the glutaraldehyde exposure. - Skin contact-may cause minor irritation with itching and slight local redness; in high concentrations can cause severe burns.
 Prolonged contact causes mild to moderate local redness and swelling.
 In concentrations less than 10%, it is not known to be absorbed through the skin in harmful amounts.
-Glutaraldehyde can be a skin sensitizer in a small percentage of exposed individuals. - Eye contact-can severely irritate the eyes and cause severe burns.
+Cluteraldebude can be a skin sensitizer if harmful amounts.
+Glutaraldehyde can be a skin sensitizer in a small percentage of exposed individuals.

+- Eye contact-can severely irritate the eyes and cause severe burns.
 In concentrations less than 5% it is considered irritating to eyes, although higher concentrations can present a risk of serious damage to the eyes. - Nose and throat irritation and general tightness of the chest have been reported by workers exposed to glutaraldehyde vapors, even at concentrations below 0.2 ppm. - Ingestion-Poisonous by ingestion.